How Much is My Standing Timber’s Worth?

 Steps to Determine Your Timber’s Worth

-To accurately determine the value of your standing timber, follow these steps:
+To get an accurate valuation of your standing timber, follow these steps:

 1. Engage a Forestry Consultant